project-meucci/thimm.github.io/docs/In Search of Soil/Dr-paul-zorner-soil-microbes-in-search-of-soil-13.md

 ---
-title: Dr. Paul Zorner - Soil Microbes | In Search of Soil #13
+title: Dr Paul Zorner Soil Microbes In Search Of Soil 13
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### In Search of Soil  (2021-07-14)